nandabritto/MSP-4/README.md

 # Testing

-Full details and evidence of testing conducted throughout the software development life cycle of this project will be maintained in a seperate document called testing.md
+Full details and evidence of testing conducted throughout the software development life cycle of this project will be maintained in a seperate document called [testing.md](https://github.com/Sphere42/MSP-4/blob/master/TESTING.md)

 At a high level testing will include:
-- Automated JavaScript Unit Tests
+- ~~Automated JavaScript Unit Tests~~ [^1]
-- Automated Python Unit Tests
+- ~~Automated Python Unit Tests~~ [^1]
-- Automated functional tests
+- ~~Automated functional tests~~ [^1]
 - Manual exploratory test sessions
 - User Acceptance testing (both Alpha and Beta test cycles)
 - Performance Testing
 - Security Review

+[^1]: Scope of the assessment was amended to exclude these requirements, Although automated python unit tests have already been implemented.

 ## Production Shakedown Testing Results (Pre Submission)